Home Compare GEV vs WRT1V.HE

 GE Vernova vs Wärtsilä Oyj Abp: Which Stock Looks Stronger in 2026?

-GE Vernova holds the cleaner structural position, with growth as the main driver and valuation adding further support.
-Wärtsilä Oyj Abp does not offset that deficit through any equally strong structural edge elsewhere.
+GE Vernova holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Wärtsilä Oyj Abp still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GEV: Russell 1000, WRT1V.HE: STOXX 600).
+Peer scores are normalised within each company's primary universe (GEV: S&P 500, WRT1V.HE: STOXX 600).

 INDUSTRY COMPARISON